kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 * Pod.Status.ContainerStatuses[i].Resources (new field, type
   v1.ResourceRequirements) shows the **actual** resources held by the Pod and its Containers for running containers, and the allocated resources for non-running containers.
-* Pod.Status.AllocatedResources (new field) reports the aggregate pod-level allocated resources, computed from the container-level allocated resources.
+* Pod.Status.ContainerStatuses[i].AllocatedResources (new field) reports the allocated resource requests.
 * Pod.Status.Resize (new field, type map[string]string) explains what is
   happening for a given resource on a given container.